SMALL PHONE

 • Every part to be plated requires specific plating operations to achieve premium results, depending on its composition.
 For instance, fork sliders are plated with copper, two types of nickel, and a unique chromium alloy.

 Each process can be unique to a specific part.
-For instance, aluminum fork sliders and Tour-Pak® luggage racks are made of different metals, and therefore require entirely different plating specifications.
+For instance, aluminum fork sliders and Tour-Pak® luggage racks are made of different metals and, therefore, require entirely different plating specifications.

 The premium surface quality of H-D® chrome accessories is the result of extraordinary attention to detail, computerized operations, and proprietary processes.
 Take a closer look at some of these processes, using H-D Chrome Fork Sliders as an example.